Pikne-Programy/pikne-zadania/API.md

 ```json
 ```

-**note**: You can't change an assignee of teams with id least than 2.
+**note**: You can't change assignees of teams whose id is less than 2.